medoidai/skrobot/README.md

 ### Which are the components?

+**NOTE** : Currently, the library can be used only for binary classification problems.

 | Component                      | What is this?                    |
 |--------------------------------|----------------------------------|
 | Base ML Task | An ML task is a configurable and reproducible piece of code built on top of scikit-learn that implements a repetitive Machine Learning task |